 Toss the oatmeal, almonds and sunflower seeds together on a sheet pan and bake for 8 minutes, stirring occasionally, until lightly browned.
 Transfer the mixture to a large mixing bowl.

 Place the oil, maple syrup, peanut butter, vanilla, and salt in a small saucepan and warm over medium heat.
 Stir for a minute, then pour over the toasted oatmeal and nut mixture.
 Add coconut with the spices and salt.
 Add the dates and cranberries and stir well.

 Press the mixture into the prepared pan.
 Wet your fingers and lightly press the mixture evenly into the pan.
-Let sit for a few hours before cutting into squares.
+Bake for 10 minutes or until lightly browned.
+Let sit for a few hours to cool before cutting into squares.